 The COVID-19 pandemic had a clear impact on the MenACWY vaccination rates of 12th grade students during SY2021.
 Fortunately, MenACWY rates have rebounded in the most recent SY, while the new 12th grade requirement will likely improve MenACWY UTD rates throughout the state.
 Limitations to how MenACWY coverage is captured in the annual immunization reporting survey and the publication of this report prior to the release of the SY2223 annual immunization reporting survey prevent analysis on the impact of the new requirement at this time.
 Future iterations of the survey can hopefully capture MenACWY UTD rates more accurately and allow for analysis among 12th graders.

-Comparison to the US and Neighboring States
+Comparison to the U.S. and Neighboring States

 Departments of health and education work together to collect data from public school, private school, and homeschooled kindergartners in all 50 states, the District of Columbia, cities, and US territories.5 Immunization programs then submit vaccination coverage and exemption data to the CDC, and the CDC reports these data annually via multiple sources.5 An interactive dashboard on school vaccination and exemption data can be found at SchoolVaxView.